EivindArvesen/xkcd/README.md

 are also appreciated.

 ## License
 This package is distributed under the terms of the 3-clause New BSD License.
-See the [LICENSE.txt][license] file for details.
+See the [LICENSE.txt](license) file for details.